-- .1 Place materials defined as hazardous or toxic waste in designated containers. - .2 Ensure emptied containers are sealed and stored safely for disposal away from children. - .3 Collect and separate plastic, paper packaging, corrugated cardboard and place in area designated for recycling.
+- .1 Place materials defined as hazardous or toxic waste in designated containers. - .2 Ensure emptied containers are sealed and stored safely for disposal away from children. - .3 Collect and separate plastic, paper packaging and corrugated cardboard in accordance with Waste Management Plan.